 TV FILM REVIEW | The Story of Us – Unique Bookshop Re-inspires Old Love

 But I’m jumping ahead of myself.
-There is still plenty I do love about this film.
+There is plenty I do love about this film.
 Uncharacteristic of a typical Garry Marshall (Princess Diaries, Runaway Bride) this one is less wholesome, although there are snippets that remind us why we so love this “iconic” director’s works.
 Valentine’s Day sparkles with its own kind of charm.
-Its biggest problem is that rarely is the humor “acceptable” in that it comes across as genuine.
 Country darling Taylor Swift provides for the few genuinely comical scenes there are (she is just adorable as the ditzy, but sweet Felicia); she and fellow co-star Taylor Lautner have adorable chemistry as love-struck teens.
 Similarly, youngster Bryce Robinson is adorable.

 Speaking of the cast, this one assembles an all-star group.
 This includes Emma and Julia Roberts, Shirley MacLaine and Bradley Cooper.
-I love nearly everyone’s story arc with exception to two .
-Both, for reasons I won’t get into because spoilers.
+I love nearly everyone’s story arc with exception to two.
+Neither of which I’ll share because spoilers.
 This in no way diminishes the fact that everyone is fantastic in their respective roles.
 Especially Jessica Biel’s hilarious Valentine’s-Day-hater.

-Not to be lost among the rubble is the touching story of an Army captain making a trip home for a mere 24 hours.
+Not to be lost among the rubble is a touching 24-hour story.
 Or the meaningful marriage between a secondary couple.
 Regardless of its flaws, the script does contain some interesting statements which deserve credit.
-If you’re fine overlooking a few missteps and missing moral content, Valentine’s Day entertains.
+Bottom line, Valentine’s Day entertains.
 It’s one I like to indulge in on its named day.
 Right or wrong, it always leaves me with a smile because of its happily-ever-afters. ♥

 This one is PG13 for: one character is a “phone sex” entertainer, another is a homosexual.
 Other concerns pepper the screenplay, including references to teenagers planning a noon-time, intimate rendezvous and a woman dating a married man [unknowingly], plus a past extra marital affair is uncovered.
 Women show a lot of leg when awaking during opening credits and low-cut camisoles or dresses.
 There’s references to making-out and -love.
 Drinking is an issue.
 Profanity is littered throughout [h*ll, da*n and if memory serves me right, even an F-word].